tailhook/vagga/docs/compare_to_vagrant.rst

 Vagga vs Vagrant
 ================

-Both products do development enviroments easy to setup.
+Both products do development environments easy to setup.
 However, there is a big difference on how they do their work.